 - Full-time $134/credit hour

 The grant may be renewable for a total of eight full-time semesters of study and may be used for tuition only.
 Application deadline is normally July 1.
 The maximum amount per student is determined by the difference between the Buena Vista University tuition and the average tuition at the Iowa Regent universities.

 Students from states other than Iowa should check with the proper agency in their state to receive information on availability of state-sponsored scholarships.

-Other gift aid programs, such has the Iowa Education & Training Voucher Grant, All Iowa Opportunity Foster Care Grant and the All Iowa Opportunity Scholarship, are available from the State of Iowa in limited amounts.
+Other gift aid programs, such has the Iowa Education & Training Voucher Grant and the All Iowa Opportunity Scholarship, are available from the State of Iowa in limited amounts.
 These funds currently help Iowa students who have been in foster care, TRIO programs, alternative high schools or are homeless."